make-kots-great-again/web/README.md

 ### Usage

-* Clone the GitHub repo
+* Clone the GitHub repo.
 * Run `docker-compose up -d` in the root directory and hit `http://localhost:8000` in your browser.